Today in European history: the Siege of Belgrade ends (1456)

 The road through Hungary began at Belgrade.
 The Ottomans had already swallowed up most Serbian territory, but Belgrade, or Nándorfehérvár in Hungarian, controlled the border.
 Unfortunately for Mehmed, Hunyadi knew the Ottomans were coming and began making preparations for a siege at Belgrade months before they arrived.
 He put together a small force to garrison the fortress, and then began traveling around Hungary to raise a large relief army.
-These forces were joined by a Crusader army, made up primarily of local residents, that had been raised by a Franciscan preacher named John of Capistrano (d.
+This army was joined by a Crusader army, made up primarily of local residents, that had been raised by a Franciscan preacher named John of Capistrano (d.
 1456, also not a spoiler).
-The future Saint John took some time away from his favorite pastime, traveling from city to city inciting anti-Jewish pogroms (look it up), to preach Pope Calixtus III’s (d.
+The future Saint John took time out of his favorite hobby, traveling from city to city inciting anti-Jewish pogroms (look it up), to preach Pope Calixtus III’s (d.
 1458) call for a Crusade to drive the Ottomans back out of Europe.
-He focused his efforts on Hungarian peasants and small landowners, and was able to recruit thousands of men–tens of thousands, even–to march to Belgrade to resist the Ottoman assault.
+He focused his efforts on Hungarian peasants and small landowners, and was able to recruit thousands of men—tens of thousands, even—to march to Belgrade to resist the Ottoman assault.
 Most of them were too poor to afford proper arms and armor, but any warm body would help.

 Even with his advance preparations, Hunyadi wasn’t ready when Mehmed’s forces arrived at Belgrade on July 4, 1456.
-The maybe 7000 man garrison was vastly outnumbered, as much as 10-to-1, by Mehmed’s army, but they had one big advantage on their side: Belgrade castle.
+The maybe 7000 man garrison was vastly outnumbered, as much as 10-to-1, by the Ottomans, but they had one big advantage on their side: Belgrade castle.
 This was a massive fortress with three different levels and sturdy walls.
 Even with an undermanned garrison defending it would take considerable time for the Ottomans to break through the defenses.
 While Hunyadi wasn’t quite in position to counter the Ottoman offensive when they arrived, he was going to be able to come to Belgrade’s relief long before Mehmed would be able to get through those walls.
 In fact, it only took him 10 days—his relief force arrived on July 14 and began by punching through the Ottoman fleet blockading the city, so that he could bring in his army and lots of much-needed supplies.